The Common Program of the People's Republic of China 1949-1954

 Land reclamation was not confined to the inland of China.
 From 1949 onwards, large areas of intertidal zone were enclosed for salt pan expansion, especially along the coasts of Hebei, Tianjin, and Hainan.
 Large-scale human migration for the purposes of land reclamation, industrialization, and construction in Northwest China caused dust storms in Northwest China.

-Fig. 34.8: The comparison of reclaimed farmland changes 1887-1960 (x 103ha)
+Fig. 34.12: The comparison of reclaimed farmland changes 1887-1960 (x 103ha)

 Source: Zhang (2003).
 Page 120

 China traditionally had a lot of forests, about half of the country was covered with forests, especially in southwestern China.
 In 1949 the estimated coverings had been reduced to 8,6%.
 The growing population and failing government policy caused more decline to less than 5%.
 "The Ministry of Forestry was organized and run principally as a supplier of raw materials for industry, rather like the ministries of coal and mining, and not as the manager of a limited but renewable resource.
 This led to tremendous over-exploitation with scant attention to re-planting...Procurement prices were set at a very low, fixed rate, which led to constant overcutting, shortages and waste at all levels of the system."
 Timber, as one of the most important industrial materials, was one of the earliest products whose purchase, transportation and sale were controlled by the government.
-The ministry was understaffed, 27 cadres and 2 SU experts who are responsible for managing forest areas measuring some 100 million ha.
+The ministry was understaffed, 27 cadres and 2 SU experts who were responsible for managing forest areas measuring some 100 million ha.

 During the land reform campaign, natural forests privately owned by wealthy landlords were confiscated and redistributed.
 Part of the forests owned by the rich peasants, and the common forests were also conficated and 42% of the total forested area of China was nationalized, effectively giving the state control over 68% of the timber volume produced yearly.
 "The rest was redistributed equally to rural households, with former landlords receiving the same share as everyone else.
 The campaign covered all of China with the exception of Tibet and the border areas in Yunnan where minority ethnic groups resided.
 In these remote areas, confiscated forests were not redistributed to households but were designated as common property of the village community, due largely to attention given to political sensitivity of border areas.7"